-For a week in June, students will discover what it is like to be a scientist by participating in interactive workshops and activities in a discipline of their choice.
-Participants will be able to enjoy meeting like-minded new friends and scientific role models, as well as get a taste of university life.
+Want to know what it would be like to be a scientist?
+During the Faculty of Science Year 10 Work Experience Program, you will participate in workshops and activities in a STEM discipline of your choice.
+You will meet new friends and scientific role models, as well as get a taste of university life.
 Places are limited.

-The Faculty of Science will offer work experience to Year 10 students between 22 - 26 June, 2020.
-We will provide students with a sample of activities that are part of a career in science including conducting experiments, attending seminars, collaborating with others on research projects, and presenting their own findings.
+Each discipline stream will offer a unique set of activities that are part of a career in STEM including conducting experiments, attending seminars, collaborating with others on research projects, and presenting their own findings.